SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The second offline mock at NLS was when three friends called me since they wanted to practice for a tournament, and I brought two people from PES along.
 These offline sessions had fun vibes because we did get the tourney excitement of being at a new campus, and facing new people.

-For the offline session at PES,
+For the offline session at PES, an NLS friend of mine dragged her friend to PES and we did a half BP.
+I was disappointed with the PES turnout because I had thought the debate being local would drive more people.

 The other 4-5 times I tried to hold sessions with NLS, I got a lackluster response on the polls.

+I think cross mocks are cool when they're successful.
+Making them successful is quite tedious, and you shouldn

 ## A few issues of sessions that persist